umass-rbr/multiagent_sas/README.md

 Multiagent semi-autonomous systems (SAS) for campus delivery robots.

 ## TODO
-* Should action files be used instead?
-* Create a map service
 * Modify the TaskAssignment object
+* Should we have different messages for each task?